 Your time is valuable and resources are limited.
 There is power in sticking with your core competencies.
 Sure, we could absolutely "in theory" build our own dispatcher toolkit application, and resell it to others, and perhaps some day in the future we will revisit this "idea".
 But until then, our process is sound, our response times are great, let's keep moving forward within our core competencies and model of being an IT Services and Support firm.
 We have learned that if we focus on a few things, we can achieve great results.
 If you focus on a dozen different things, even your core competencies will suffer.

-Be sure to operate off of a plan before making your next move.
+Work more effectively, operate off of a plan before making your next move.
 If you are unwilling to even plan it, write it down, ponder it - it is simply an idea - a dream.
 Turn your dreams into a reality, make a plan.